darinz/DL/01_Math/14_probability_statistics.md

 **Code Annotations:**
 - Demonstrates one-sample and two-sample t-tests, and chi-square test.
 - Visualizes distributions, critical regions, and test statistics.
+- Shows how to interpret p-values and test results.

+> **Deep Learning Note:**
+> - Use hypothesis testing to compare model variants or check if improvements are statistically significant.

 ---

 ## Bayesian Statistics

 Bayesian statistics provides a framework for updating beliefs in light of new data.
+In deep learning, Bayesian methods are used for uncertainty estimation and regularization.

 ### Bayes' Theorem Revisited